iitis/ZigBeeNet/README.md

 * Hue Dimmer Switch #2

 Motion Sensor
 * A Hue Motion Sensor

+## Download

+You can download the dataset from Zenodo library [here](https://doi.org/10.5281/zenodo.13957306).